hyperledger-cacti/cacti/tools/docker/fabric-all-in-one/fabcar-cli-1.4/README.md

 ### Setup
  - Run `npm install`
  - Run `./setup.sh` before using any other script from this directory.
- - Setup will copy `connection-org1.json` to `./connection.json`, and will deploy `admin` and `user1`.
+ - Setup will copy `connection-org1.json` to `./connection.json`, and will deploy `admin` and `appUser`.
 Wallet can later be used by other applications (sample apps, for instance)

 ### Scripts
  - `enrollAdmin.js` - Will enrol `admin` and store it in the wallet.
- - `registerUser.js` - Will register `user1` and store it in the wallet.
+ - `registerUser.js` - Will register `appUser` and store it in the wallet.
  - `query.js` - Will run `queryAllCars` on the fabric, all cars will be printed in verbose (formatted) way.